Noise Resilience and Robust Convergence Guarantees for the Variational Quantum Eigensolver: Converting Noise into Perturbed Observables

 We can state the following lemma: \begin{lemma} Problem \eqref{perturbedproblem} is equivalent to \eqref{perturbedlast} with $p=1-\prod_j (1-p_j)$ and suitably defined operators $\tilde{E}_{j,k}(\theta)$. \end{lemma}

 \begin{proof} The proof can be decomposed in two steps.
 First, we show that noise acting on any intermediate layer can be seen as a different quantum operation acting on the output layer.
 Second, we show how to combine nested quantum operations into a single one.
-Combining this two results and using them iteratively for each layer, one proofs he lemma.
+Combining this two results and using them iteratively for each layer proves the lemma.